 Effect of the oil industry on the community.
 The Pico Canyon oil fields owned and operated by the Standard Oil Company have until the present employed a sufficient number of men to have teacher school in their midst.
 In the summer of 1931 the company found it necessary to retrench in its operations to the extent that but four children were in attendance at the school during the school year of 1931-1932.
 Hence, this school year drew to a close this little school's existence in the center of California's pioneer oil fields.

 Unionizing Castaic and Live Oak School Districts.
-Castaic and Live Oak School Districts unionized in the school year of 1927-1928.
+Castaic and Live Oak School Districts unionized during the 1928-1929 school year.
 This caused a centering of small businesses in the vicinity of the Castaic Union School built to accommodate the increased enrollment brought about by unionizing.
 To this school children are transported up to a distance of seven miles.